Francesco149/nier_uncapped/README.md

 * Run the game, disable vsync in the options and hope for the best.

 # If it doesn't work
-Kill nier automata from the task manager.
+Kill nier automata from the task manager if it's still there.

 Delete nier_uncapped.dll from the game's folder.

 Revert the ini, but it shouldn't be necessary.

-# What it does
-This allows the game to run above 60fps during gameplay and dynamically re-enables the FPS cap in the pause menu, title screen and other menus that don't behave properly at high FPS.

-Video demonstration (minor playable character spoiler): https://streamable.com/mg55t

-Sorry for the low res, just wanted to make the game run as fast as possible to demonstrate the uncapped-ness in-game.

 # Why would I want this
 You might have a good pc and want to get the full performance it can get on this game.

 Higher FPS also feels much better, especially on high refresh rate monitors.

 # How to compile it yourself
 * Clone this repo